SaiPanneerselvam/pycalc/README.md

 Your output will be stored here.

 ### AUTHOR'S NOTE
 Originally I had a plan to calculate the most digits of pi ever, but my computer wasnt beefy enough to process it all (30000000002 or something), so I chose to publish to the web so others with beefier computers (better than the inspiron i used) to _maybe, just maybe_ have the next biggest digits of pi recorded.
-Though please add my name :)